mistval/kotoba/README.md

     # Search Jisho for an English or Japanese word.
 Example: k!j 少し
 k!kanji (aliases: k!k)
     # Search for information about a kanji.
 Example: k!kanji 少
+k!shiritori (aliases: k!st, k!sh)
+    # Start a game of shiritori in this channel.
 k!strokeorder (aliases: k!so)
     # Search for details about a kanji's strokes.
 Example: k!strokeorder 少
+k!kotobank (aliases: k!ko)
+    # (Experimental) Search Kotobank for a Japanese word.
 k!furigana (aliases: k!furi, k!f)
     # Render furigana for Japanese text.
 Example: k!furigana 吾輩は猫である
 k!quiz (aliases: k!q)
-    # Start a quiz with the specified deck.
-Example: 'k!quiz n5'. 'k!quiz' lists decks, 'k!quiz stop' stops the quiz.
+    # See how to start a quiz in this channel.
 k!examples (aliases: k!ex)
     # Search Jisho for example sentences.
 Example: k!examples 少し
+k!pronounce (aliases: k!p)
+    # Look up information about how to pronounce a Japanese word.
+Example: k!pronounce 瞬間
 k!random (aliases: k!r)
     # Search Jisho for a random word.
 You can specify a JLPT or 漢検 level if you want.
 Example: 'k!random N3', 'k!random 2k'
 k!deconjugate (aliases: k!d)
     # Deconjugate a Japanese verb.
 Example: k!deconjugate 食べさせられたかった
 k!translate (aliases: k!t)
     # Use Google Translate to translate text.
 Example: k!translate 吾輩は猫である
+k!weblio (aliases: k!w)
+    # Search the Weblio Japanese dictionary for a word or phrase.
+Example: k!weblio 少し
 k!jukebox
     # I will pick a song for you (probably Touhou or Vocaloid) and post a Youtube link.
 k!invite
     # Get a link to invite me to your server.
 k!about
     # Show some meta information about me.
 k!settings (aliases: k!s)
     # Server admins can use this command to see and configure my settings on their server.

 Say k!help [command name] to see more help for a command.
 Example: k!help k!j
 ```

 ## Public bot

-[The public version](https://discordapp.com/oauth2/authorize?client_id=251239170058616833&scope=bot) has a couple extras that aren't here (Weblio search, Kotobank search, much better definitions for the English vocabulary game)
+[The public version](https://discordapp.com/oauth2/authorize?client_id=251239170058616833&scope=bot) has a few things that aren't here.

 ## Help